 Grand chief lays out support

-"When we listened to Sebastian Penunsi testify this morning, he explained the importance about the mokashan.
+"When we listened to Sebastien Penunsi testify this morning, he explained the importance about the mokashan.
 That's a very sacred ceremony and we're trying to keep that ceremony going," Innu Grand Chief Greg Rich said.

 The men charged have support from the chief and the Innu Nation, which hired the legal team.